conan7882/tf-gans/docs/dcgan/readme.md

 - Random input vector are uniformly sampled within [-1, 1].
 - As mentioned in the paper, [batch normalization](https://arxiv.org/abs/1502.03167) is used for all layers of generator and discriminator except the first and output layer of discriminator and the last layer of generator.
 - ReLU is used in the generator except for the output, which uses Tanh.
 LeakyReLU with Leaky = 0.2 is used in the discriminators.
 - All weights are initialized from a zero-centered Normal distribution with standard deviation 0.02.
-Learning rate is set to be 2e-4 and Adam optimizer with momentum = 0.5 is used for optimization.
+Learning rate is set to be 2e-4 and Adam optimizer with beta1 = 0.5 is used for optimization.
 - When applied on MNIST, Dropout with 0.5 is used both for training and testing phase after each convolutional layer of the generator except the output layer.
 Because I found this reduced the noise on the generated images.

 ## Usage